-Violinist Marcus Ratzenboeck is a versatile musician who has made a successful career as a performing and recording artist.
-On his appointment as concertmaster, Marcus said, “I look forward to an era of fine musicianship working with The Venice Symphony.”
+Concertmaster Marcus Ratzenboeck is a versatile musician who has made a successful career as a performing and recording artist.

 Marcus received his Master of Music degree from Indiana University where he was concertmaster of the IU Symphony and the Columbus, IN Philharmonic.
 After his studies with renowned teachers such as Yuval Yaron, Henryk Kowalski, and Eliot Chapo, Marcus was appointed Principal Second Violin of The Louisville Orchestra and Adjunct Professor of Violin at the University of Louisville.
 During his tenure, he was also a member of the acclaimed Louisville String Quartet and Concertmaster of The Louisville Bach Society.